msftrncs/PwshOutCSON/README.md

 #### InputObject

 The PowerShell object which possesses the items to be output in CSON notation.
 This can be any object that can be represented as a PSCustomObject.
+Hashtables with empty keys are also accepted.
 This parameter may be received from the pipeline.

 #### Indent